Lochgelly railway station

 Lochgelly railway station is a railway station in Lochgelly, Scotland.
 The station is managed by ScotRail and is on the Fife Circle Line, 25 mi north of Edinburgh Waverley.

 Lochgelly station is on the end of the town towards Ballingry.

 The station can be accessed via a ramp from the small car park up to the Edinburgh platform.
 To access the north bound platform, passengers must cross the road from the car park and climb a flight of stairs.

-This station is unmanned and has no ticket vending facilities.
+This station is unstaffed and has no ticket vending facilities.
 Passengers boarding here must buy their tickets from staff on the train.

 There is a public phone in the waiting shelter on the Kirkcaldy platform.
 There are regular bus services to the town centre.